The Gospel of Thomas

 • Preserved in Coptic, likely translated from a Greek original.

-• Contains 114 sayings attributed to Jesus, some parallel to the New Testament.
+• Contains 114 sayings attributed to Jesus, about half of which parallel to the New Testament.

 Why the Gospel of Thomas Is Not in the Bible